 - Warm Line (peer support - someone to talk to) by phone or text (Monday-Sunday 4pm -11pm): Call: 877-426-4373 or Text: 716-392-0252

-Walk in Wednesdays 10am-5:00pm (while classes are in session), no appointment necessary.
+Wednesdays 1-3pm Williams Center G103A (while classes are in session), no appointment necessary.
 Hours subject to change.
+The Let's Talk program has now gone virtual.
+Students can meet with the Let's Talk Counselor through Zoom.
 See the Let's Talk page for more information.

 Let’s Talk is a program that provides easy access to informal, confidential consultations with a counselor from the Fredonia Counseling Center.